Travel details

 Private car transfer

-We will pick you up at the hotel and head out for sightseeing
+We will pick you up at the hotel and head for sightseeing.

 -

-Giza's Three Great Pyramids (Entrance to the Pyramid of Khufu)
+Giza's Three Great Pyramids (Entrance to the Great Pyramid of Khufu)

-The monumental complex built by the three pharaohs Khufu, Khafre, and Menkaure—among the largest constructions of ancient Egypt.
+The monumental complexes built by the three kings Khufu, Khafre, and Menkaure, among the largest structures of ancient Egypt.

-These pyramids, built about 4,500 years ago, still exude a majestic presence.
+These pyramids, built about 4,500 years ago, still project a magnificent presence.

 Their precise design and overwhelming scale testify to the wisdom of a lost civilization.